Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 The game lets you explore caves, forests and other environments.
-The music associated with each new environment creates a wonderful ambience.
-The game is too short, but brilliant story-wise.
+The music associated with each new environment creates a wonderful ambiance.
+The game is too short, but it's absolutely brilliant story-wise.
 The ending will surely make you teary-eyed.
 I won’t reveal anything here.
 Make sure you put your headphones on while playing.
 This is one musical adventure you don’t want to miss.

 10. Kaptain Brawe: A Brawe New World

 Kaptain Brawe’s gameplay and bright, colorful visuals reminds me of LucasArts games.
-The cartoonish graphics, brilliantly-devised logical puzzles, funny characters and lots of humor rekindles fond memories of good old school adventure games.
-The story revolves around a burly character called Kaptain Brawe who finds himself tangled into an inter-galactic conspiracy that compels him to search for its answer in a far-off galaxy.
+The cartoonish graphics, brilliantly-devised logical puzzles, funny characters and humor rekindle fond memories of old-school adventure games.
+The story revolves around a burly character called Kaptain Brawe, who finds himself tangled in an inter-galactic conspiracy that compels him to search for its answer in a far-off galaxy.

-On his adventure, he meets quirky characters and stumbles across plenty of puzzles, which, in my opinion are much more complicated than the mind-benders of all games mentioned in this article.
+On his adventure, he meets quirky characters and stumbles across plenty of puzzles, which, in my opinion, are much more complicated than the mind-benders of some of the other games mentioned in this article.
 The game has two difficulty levels: Hardcore and Casual.
-The hardcore difficulty level might not be a good choice for newbie players, because some brain-twisters are extremely absurd and complicated to solve.
+The Hardcore difficulty level might not be a good choice for newbie players because some brain-twisters are extremely absurd and complicated to solve.
 However, there’s a hint system that may assist you in solving them.